thejeffreystone/alpha_vantage_to_mqtt/README.md

 ## Run

-This script is meant to run with something like supervisord, but can be executed manually and will stay running until killed.
+This script is meant to run with something like supervisord, and has a default interval of 3600 seconds (1 hour).
+If you want to have this script to update your stocks continiously set the interval greater than zero.
+If interval is set to 0 the script will exit after running once.
+If you want to have cron or some other system mange the script execution then simply set the interval to 0 in the .env

 There is a brief write up about the specific use case I built this for at [https://slackerlabs.org/2019/03/08/home-assistant-alpha-vantage/]

 ## Features
 * This script publishes stock price to topic `stock/<stock_name>/price`